-TO HAVE YOUR PEERS VOTE FOR YOU IS WHAT MAKES THESE AWARDS SO SPECIAL of that achievement.
+TO HAVE YOUR PEERS VOTE FOR YOU IS WHAT MAKES THESE AWARDS SO SPECIAL.

+Tammy Beaumont of that achievement.
 And the summer we had as a team."

-Tammy Beaumont

 Following in Beaumont and Brook's footsteps are 17-year-old Mahika Gaur and Somerset's James Rew.
 Taking home the PCA Women's and Men's Young Player of the Year awards respectively.
 Rew's breakthrough season saw him accumulate five centuries in red-ball cricket - including a career best 221 against Hampshire seeing him lead the vote, ahead of Gloucestershire's Ollie Price, and Surrey & England's Jamie Smith.

-For Gaur it was a season that

-saw her light the touchpaper in terms of representative cricket.
+For Gaur it was a season that saw her light the touchpaper in terms of representative cricket.
 Bursting onto the scene for club and country, the 6'2" left-arm quick topped the poll ahead of her Thunder and England teammate Sophie Ecclestone and Northern Diamonds' Bess Heath.
 Her figures of 3-26 in England's first ODI against Sri Lanka being the catalyst for it all.
 On the big night in London, for the pair to share their success in front of 500 guests felt like another marker in history.
-The great names that have won those awards in Sinch years gone by forming the foundations of the event - success - is built from.
+The great names that have won those awards in years gone by forming the foundations of the event and its success - is built from.

-and its

-ROLL OF HONOUR \bullet

-cinch PCA Women's Player of the Year Tammy Beaumont

-cinch PCA Men's Player of the Year Harry Brook

-cinch PCA Women's Young Player of the Year Mahika Gaur

-cinch PCA Men's Young Player of the Year James Rew

-PCA Outstanding Contribution Award Tom Smith

-Rado Recognition Award The England Women's team

-ECB Special Merit Stuart Broad and Katherine Sciver-Brunt

-PCA Umpire of the Year - Men's Game Michael Gough

-PCA Umpire of the Year - Women's Game Anna Harris

-PCA Outstanding Contribution Award Winner Tom Smith

-Mappin & Webb
+Cinch ROLL OF HONOUR cinch PCA Women's Player of the Year Tammy Beaumont cinch PCA Men's Player of the Year Harry Brook cinch PCA Women's Young Player of the Year Mahika Gaur cinch PCA Men's Young Player of the Year James Rew PCA Outstanding Contribution Award Tom Smith Rado Recognition Award The England Women's team ECB Special Merit Stuart Broad and Katherine Sciver-Brunt PCA Umpire of the Year - Men's Game Michael Gough PCA Umpire of the Year - Women's Game Anna Harris

-Cast by Mappin & Webb, the PCA Outstanding Contribution Award was awarded to Tom Smith at the Troxy.
-Here's how his night unfolded.

-atters on the field saw trophies handed out to PCA Players of the Year and Overall domestic MVPs Georgia Adams and Liam Dawson at the most prestigious night in cricket.
+Silver Linings Cast by Mappin & Webb, the PCA Outstanding Contribution Award was awarded to Tom Smith at the Troxy.
+Here's how his night unfolded. atters on the field saw trophies handed out to PCA Plavers of the Year and Overall domestic MVPs Georgia Adams and Liam Dawson at the most prestigious night in cricket.
 But it was the Outstanding Contributions Award that had everyone on their feet.
 Created in the Mappin & Webb workshop by their silversmiths, the bespoke trophy recognises Tom Smith's efforts outside of the field of play.
 Since the passing of his wife Laura in 2018, Smith has made it his duty to make fellow professionals aware of the benefits to appropriate life insurance.
 Having played a vital role in advocating for funding to support players with critical health insurance, the Gloucestershire spinner has turned his story into one of positivity and hope.
 Helping others in memory of his late wife is something that will have a lasting impact on the PCA and its members.
 Reflecting on the night, Smith said that "having all the players standing, and walking through the crowd was so special, at the end of the day that's who I was trying to support."

+Walking through the crowd was so special, at the end of the day that's who I was trying to support.
+Tom Smith